$100 Minimum Order

 Typical Setup Using Direct-Connect Cable:

 If using a compatible Polycom phone with a headset port, most likely you can use any H-series headset with a Polycom Direct-Connect cable.
 The cable will plug into your headset port and you will simply press a ringing line to answer and the ‘headset button’ to disconnect the call.
 The advantage of using a Direct-Connect cable versus an amplifier is cost.
-The cable will be $28.50 versus $72 for an amplifier.
+The cable will be approximately $30 versus $80 for an amplifier.
 The disadvantage of using a Direct-Connect cable is it only works on compatible phones (See our compatibility chart above) and you can’t control your out-going voice volume.
 If you’re soft-spoken, your caller will have a hard time hearing you.

 Most Polycom phones will need the headset port activated for EHS use, giving you remote answer/hangup capabilities.